 He grew up in Oswego, New York, and graduated from Cornell University with a bachelor of science degree in meteorology.

-Bob has forecast the weather for several areas in the northeast.
+Bob has forecasted the weather for several areas in the northeast.
 In 1987 he worked for Cable News Center 7 in Ithaca, New York, before making the transition to Binghamton, New York, to work at WMGC in 1988.
 Between 1989 and 1995, Bob gained most of his experience working for WMUR in Manchester, New Hampshire.

 The American Meteorological Society had awarded Bob with it's "Seal of Approval" for weather forecasting and broadcasting.